-- Signal timing, phasing, and offset modifications, including an increase in cycle lengths from 110 seconds to 150 seconds in the PM peak hour.
-This provides an improved balance in delay between movements and would likely need to be conducted as a part of a wider signal retiming effort, required in the future to accommodate background growth and other projects by 2040. - Modify the existing unsignalized intersection of Jefferson Drive, SW and 12th Street, SW from a two-way stop controlled intersection to an all-way stop controlled intersection.
+- Develop a robust TDM program to reduce potential auto travel.
+Strategies could include f providing transit or bikeshare passes to visitors, providing real-time transit information onsite, and providing showers and changing facilities for employees and staff; among others. - Modify the existing unsignalized intersection of Jefferson Drive, SW and 12th Street, SW from a two-way stop controlled intersection to an all-way stop controlled intersection.
 Modifying the Jefferson Drive, SW eastbound shared thru-right movement from a free movement to a stop-controlled movement would grant more acceptable gaps for pedestrians to cross Jefferson Drive, SW, along with reducing delay for right turning vehicles on 12th Street, SW.
 This would be subject to NPS approval.
 SI would get NPS approval on any permits needed for use of NPS land. - Modify the southbound 14th Street, SW approach to Jefferson Drive, SW to include a protected-permitted left-turn phase.